 State wetlands programs are often similar to the federal program in many respects.
 For instance, most states delineate wetlands using the 1987 Corps delineation manual, although eighteen states rely on other delineation criteria or guidelines, in addition to, or instead of, the Corps manual.
 Id. at 19-20.
 Regarding mitigation, thirty six states have adopted legislation or policies to authorize and regulate mitigation for impacts to wetlands or other aquatic resources.
 Id. at 23.
 Twenty-two states specifically authorize or require mitigation banking through legislation, regulations or guidance.
 Id. at 26.
 Eighteen states specifically address "in lieu fee mitigation" through legislation, regulations or guidance.
 Id. at 28.
-Although only fourteen states have adopted statewide goals regarding wetland restoration, most of those states have adopted a "no net loss" goal, similar to the federal goal, or a goal of restoring a specific amount of wetland acreage within a specific time-frame.
+Although only fourteen states have adopted a "no net loss" goal, similar to the federal goal, or a goal of restoring a specific amount of wetland acreage within a specific time-frame.
 Id. at 47.